MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-stop-start.md

 #ms.custom: ""
 ---

-# Stop or start web or compute nodes for Machine Learning Server
+# Stop or start web and compute nodes

 **Applies to:  Machine Learning Server, Microsoft R Server**

-You can start or stop all operationalization-related nodes on the machine at once.
+You can start or stop all operationalization-related web and compute nodes on the Machine Learning Server machine at once.

 <a name="93"></a>